 - 1 ½ cups chocolate chip cookie crumbs

 For the filling

 - 2 (8 oz) packages cream cheese softened

 - ¼ cup dulce de leche (melted (canned is fine!))

 Make the crust

 - Preheat oven to 325 F. Combine cookie crumbs, butter, and sugar in a small bowl.
 Pour into a greased 7-inch springform pan, then press into an even layer along the bottom, reaching up maybe a ¼” on the sides.
-Wrap tightly in heavy duty aluminum foil (trust me on the ‘heavy duty’ part) and bake for ~10 minutes, or until the crust turns a deep golden brown.
+Wrap the bottom and sides of the pan tightly in heavy duty aluminum foil (trust me on the ‘heavy duty’ part) and bake for ~10 minutes, or until the crust turns a deep golden brown.
 Remove from oven and let cool while you make the filling.

 Make the filling

 - Beat cream cheese, sugar, and vanilla in the bowl of a stand mixer until smooth and creamy, about 2 minutes.
 Scrape down the sides, then add eggs and beat on medium-low until fully incorporated and mixture is well mixed and fluffy.